Voilaxuan/CS5483-Data-ming-and-Data-warehouse-project/README.md

-## other part is include PPT and relavent paper.
+## other part includes PPT and relavent paper.